 A song of offering and praise usually begins the Liturgy of the Eucharist as we offer our selves to God.
 In a liturgical church this is typically when a monetary offering and the offering of bread and wine for the celebration of Holy Communion or Holy Eucharist occurs.

 Eucharist is a Greek word that means “thanksgiving”.
 The Holy Eucharist is sometimes also called the Great Thanksgiving.
 We give thanks to God for the salvation made possible in the death and resurrection of Jesus Christ.
 We pray that God blesses the bread and wine we offer and then partake of, in order that we may receive grace from God as we receive the bread and wine.
 Liturgical Churches believe that Holy Communion is both a sign of grace and a means of grace.
 Because it is a means of grace it is the central act of Sunday worship for a liturgical church.

 The Liturgy of the Eucharist ends with the final part of the Liturgy.
 The Dismissal isn’t simply an ending of the service.
-It is a sending forth of the community of faith into the world to undertake their ministry as an act of worship.
-Sunday worship is to glorify God and it also feeds us for ministry in the world.
+It is a sending forth of the community of faith into the world to live their lives as an act of worship.
+This is ministry.
+Sunday worship is to glorify God and feed us for His ministry in the world.

 Christ Church Oahu is a church just getting started.
 We haven’t settled on questions like music style or a permanent location.
 We will always be a liturgical church in Hawaii even if the precise expression has yet to be discerned.
 Our current music style is a blend of traditional and contemporary hymns.